action pack / cobra starting

 Use this before making a COBRA election decision

-This pack helps organize the COBRA notice, employer-plan costs, continuity considerations, and Marketplace timing caveats before a user treats any comparison page as complete.
+This pack helps organize the COBRA notice, employer-plan costs, continuity considerations, and Marketplace timing caveats before treating any comparison page as complete.

 Separate continuity from timing